zhangs06/personal-website-pelican/content/pages/qgis.rst

 *Indian Institute of Information Technology (IIIT) - Hyderabad, India*

-Taught a group of international participants at FOSS4g-Asia 2017 how to use qgis2web and QTiles plugin to do web mapping with QGIS.
+Taught a group of international participants at FOSS4g-Asia 2017 how to use qgis2web and QTiles plugins to do web mapping with QGIS.

 .. image:: /images/qgis-foss4g-2017.jpg
    :alt: FOSS4G India 2015 workshop participants